ejsalin/vlm-probing/README.md

 ### Computing the image region representations

-We use [MS-COCO](https://cocodataset.org/#home), [Flower-102](https://www.robots.ox.ac.uk/~vgg/data/flowers/102/) and [Flickr30k](http://shannon.cs.illinois.edu/DenotationGraph/) images.
+We use [MS-COCO](https://cocodataset.org/#home), [Flower-102](https://www.robots.ox.ac.uk/~vgg/data/flowers/102/) and [Flickr30k](http://shannon.cs.illinois.edu/DenotationGraph/) using https://www.kaggle.com/hsankesara/flickr-image-dataset images.
 UNITER and LXMERT both use image region representations as input of their model.
 As a result, we compute image region representations for the probing tasks datasets.

-- For UNITER, we compute the representations using ... model and save them ...
+- For UNITER, we compute the representations using the instructions in their repositories model and save them ...

-- For LXMERT, we compute the representations using ... model and save them ...
+- For LXMERT, we compute the representations using the instructions in their repositories model and save them ...

 ### Computing the representations from scratch
 Using the models, data and image region representations, we compute the representations used for the probing tasks.